Wednesday, January 27, 2016

 Olson played in the AHL from 1946-47 to 1954-55 with the St. Louis Flyers and the Barons.
 Eddie never appeared in a National Hockey League game.

 Johnny Bower is one of just two players to win the Les Cunningham Award three times.
-Just one of the three came as a member of the Cleveland Barons with the other two being awarded while he was with the Providence Reds.
+Just one of the three came as a member of the Cleveland Barons with the other two being awarded while he was with the Reds in Providence, Rhode Island.
 Bower won the Cunningham with Cleveland in 1957-58.
 He played in 64 of the team’s 68 regular season games, posting two shutouts and a 2.19 goals against average.

 Bower had played his last game in the AHL with the Barons at the end of that season.
 The following year, he became a regular goaltender with the NHL’s Toronto Maple Leafs, a job he would retain until retiring from the game during the 1969-70 season.
 Johnny was a charter member of the AHL Hall of Fame and is also enshrined in the Hockey Hall of Fame.